-- World Vision formed children’s councils and held campaigns focused on child rights and protection.
+- We formed children’s councils and held campaigns focused on child rights and protection.
 During these activities, children learned both about their rights and their duties as members of society.

 - We organized awareness campaigns and conducted workshops that informed parents and children about children's rights and how they should respond to reports of child abuse.